keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     ```console
     $ git add .
-    $ git commit -m "New more colorful version of front-end service"
+    $ git commit -m "New messaging feature and more colorful version of front-end service"
     $ git push
     ```

-1. You need the new version of the `front-end` service in the `staging` namespace, before you can start with a blue-green or canary deployment.
-Therefore, create a new release branch in the `front-end` repository using the Jenkins pipeline `create-release-branch`:
+1. You need the new version of the `front-end` service in the *staging* namespace, before you can start with a blue-green or canary deployment.
+Therefore, create a new release branch in the `front-end` repository using our Jenkins pipeline:

     1. Go to **Jenkins** and **sockshop**.
     1. Click on **create-release-branch** pipeline and **Schedule a build with parameters**.
-    1. For the parameter **SERVICE**, enter the name of the service you want to create a release for **front-end**
+    1. For the parameter **SERVICE**, enter the name of the service you want to create a release for.
+In this case: **front-end**

         The pipeline does the following:
         1. Reads the current version of the microservice.